Montana Senator Steve Daines Withdraws Senate Re-election Bid Before Deadline

 Key Facts

-- Daines announced his decision just minutes before the filing deadline with Montana's secretary of state
+- Daines withdrew his name minutes before the filing deadline with Montana's secretary of state, as reported by The Guardian and The New York Times

 What Happened